Borrowing from Other Libraries

 Loaning to Other Libraries

 The Franklin County Public Library District will loan books through ILL.
-The library district will not loan current bestsellers, books published less than 6 months, DVDs, audiobooks, reference materials, or genealogy materials.
+The library district will not loan new materials until the 6 months age protection has been reached.
+The library district will not loan reference or genealogy materials.
 Copies of genealogy materials or reference materials will be made, but the requesting patron will be charged .10 cents per copy.
 The library district endorses the U.S. Copyright Law.
 The library district charges out books for 21 days.
 Renewals will be made on a case-by-case basis.
 Lost or damaged materials costs will be charged to the borrowing library.
-Any library not participating in the WHEELS program through the state will be responsible for all postage.
+Any library not participating in the InfoExpress program through the state will be responsible for all postage.